sudosammy/kraken-sandbox/README.md

    docker compose up
    ```

-3. The API will be available at http://localhost:5001 and API credentials will be printed to the console.
-If you choose to start the server with `docker compose up -d` you can find the API credentials via `docker compose logs kraken-sandbox`
+3. The API will be available at http://localhost:5001 and API credentials will be printed to the console and are available at http://localhost:5001/admin.
+If you started the server with `docker compose up -d` you can also find the credentials via `docker compose logs kraken-sandbox`

 ### Manual Setup